 - 7 inches of Bio-Core® foam keeps you in a comfy position and resists sinkage

-Factors to Consider When Choosing a Mattress for Back Pain
+Factors to Consider When Choosing a Mattress

 The best mattress for back pain is the one that offers a cradling comfort while maintaining your spine’s neutral alignment.
 Memory foam mattresses can offer both.
 Both factors are key to getting a night of restful sleep.
 Better sleep relieves overall body soreness, including back pain.